GitHub Classroom

 A repo with starter files will be created for you

-- Create an empty project directory locally.
+- Create a new project directory locally.
 Make sure this directory

 does not have another Git instance in its path. i.e. No parent directory